-Male and female reproductive system

-Sex differentiation- role of SRY antigen, AMH and other hormones, disorders of sex, gonadal differentiation, female and male pseudohermaphroditism, sexual infantilism, folliculogenesis, ovulation, spermatogenesis, hormonal control, menstrual cycle with special reference to biochemical aspects; steroidogenesis - its different pathways, two cell-two gonadotrophin hypothesis for ovarian steroidogenesis and its hormonal regulation; environmental factors like temperature, hypobaric atmosphere, light-dark cycle on reproduction, effects of nutrition, stress and exercise on reproductive functions
+Male and female reproductive systems: sex differentiation- role of SRY antigen, AMII and other hormones, disorders of sex, gonadal differentiation, female and male pseudohermaphroditism, sexual infantilism, folliculogenesis, ovulation, spermatogenesis, hormonal control, menstrual cycle with special reference to biochemical aspects; steroidogenesis - its different pathways, two cell-two gonadotrophin hypothesis for ovarian steroidogenesis and its hormonal regulation; environmental factors like temperature, hypobaric atmosphere, light-dark cycle on reproduction, effects of nutrition, stress and exercise on reproductive functions.

-Physiology of pregnancy and lactation:

-Physiology of implantation, pregnancy maintenance, sex biorhythm, role of endocrine, autocrine, paracrine factors in pregnancy regulation, ectopic pregnancy, endometriosis, foeto-placental unit, role of blastocyst in pregnancy maintenance, maternal adaption to pregnancy endocrinology of parturition physiology of lactation and physiological importance of lactation, application of molecular biology to reproduction
+Physiology of pregnancy and lactation: physiology of implantation, pregnancy maintenance, sex biorhythm, role of endocrine, autocrine, paracrine factors in pregnancy regulation, ectopic pregnancy, endometriosis, foeto-placental unit, role of blastocyst in pregnancy maintenance, maternal adaption to pregnancy, endocrinology of parturition, physiology of lactation and physiological importance of lactation, application of molecular biology to reproduction.

-Contraception: Principle of contraception, hormonal contraceptive and their molecular action, IUD and their molecular action, principle of the development of herbal contraceptive
+Contraception: principle of contraception, hormonal contraceptive and their molecular action, IUD and their molecular action, principle of the development of herbal contraceptive.

-Oxidative stress and reproductive activities: Oxidative stress markers, role of oxidative stress on reproductive system
+Oxidative stress and reproductive activities: oxidative stress markers, role of oxidative stress on reproductive system.

-Foetal and neonatal physiology: Cardiovascular and respiratory physiology of foetus and their changes at birth, fetal and neonatal nutrition, factors in embryonic and fetal tissue differentiation
+Fetal and neonatal physiology: cardiovascular and respiratory physiology of fetus and their changes at birth, fetal and neonatal nutrition, factors in embryonic and fetal tissue differentiation.

-Pineal gland and reproduction : Role of melatonin on reproduction, antigenadal and progonadal role of melatonin, Pineal-clinical application of melatonin
+Pineal gland and reproduction: role of melatonin on reproduction, antigenadal and progonadal role of melatonin, clinical application of melatonin.